The Shopkeeper Project

 In this intent, the project will explore the development of a poignant duet, where one actor and one dancer give life to funny and relatable characters through comedy and dance, while underlying some darker societal problems.

-The narrative starting point sees two shopkeepers at the back of their store.
-Everything seems normal, but looking at it closer, it gets more and more unusual…
+The narrative starting point sees two characters at the back of a store.

 Only at the end, the audience will realise that the man has been on his own all along and the woman only a personification of the depression that he suffers from; portraying the silent, solitary, relentless battle happening in his head.